 Maui Arts and Cultural Center usually hosts an annual Lei Day concert featuring local musicians, though nothing was on their event calendar as of April 7, 2022.

-Kauai Lei Day celebration
+Kauai Lei Day events

 Lei Day events on our calendar